- Generate a response from a model

 - A model deployed in Microsoft Foundry.
 If you don’t have a model, first complete Quickstart: Set up Microsoft Foundry resources.

-- The required language runtimes, global tools, and Visual Studio Code extensions as described in Prepare your development environment.
+gpt-5.1-mini in all the code examples in this quickstart.- The required language runtimes, global tools, and Visual Studio Code extensions as described in Prepare your development environment.

 Set environment variables and get the code